 Wildlands Restoration Volunteers provides competitive internship opportunities for people who want to gain valuable, hands-on experience in the ecological restoration and non-profit fields.
 Interns will work alongside senior staffers to support the mission of building a community of volunteers to help restore the land.
-Responsibilities in these positions are wide ranging from organizing restoration projects to writing grants, to marketing.
-Click here for additional information about Wildlands Restoration Internships.
+Responsibilities in these positions are wide ranging from field monitoring, organizing restoration projects, writing grants, and/or public outreach.

 Greenwood Wildlife Rehabilitation Center is a nonprofit organization that is devoted to the rehabilitation and release of wildlife.
 Since opening in 1982, Greenwood has become the largest wildlife rehabilitation center of this kind in Colorado.
 Rehabilitating over 100 species of orphaned, injured and sick wildlife, Greenwood cares for between 2,000 and 3,000 animals every year.
 Internships provide hands-on experience teaching skills such as handling techniques, cleaning and sterilization procedures, habitat enrichment, diets, food preparation, and feeding methods, and treatment procedures.

 Be sure to set up an account with Career Service's Career Buffs to search available internships and receive emails when new internship positions open!
 For a list of open internships please visit the CU EBIO Advising Blog and look under "Currently Open Internships."